SergiiGlad/kubernetes/Resourses.md

  ## Ingress

 	A Kubernetes LoadBalancer service is a TCP layer (layer 4) load balancer.
 If you want the features of an application layer (layer 7) load balancer, you need to use an Ingress resource instead of a LoadBalancer service.
-Let's change the guestbook application for using a LoadBalancer service to using an Ingress resource.
-First let's delete the existing guestbook service.
+	Ingress gives you a way to route requests to services based on the request host or path, centralizing a number of services into a single entrypoint (or in this case, load balancer).
+	Basic features:
+	* load balancing
+	* SSL termination
+	* name-based virtual hosting

 ## STORAGE